 This study was based on standard HD with 1080 lines of horizontal resolution.
 We now have ultra HD with 4,520 lines.
 Based on this, I'd personally say the debate is moot.
 16mm, 35mm, DV, HD and digital acquisition cameras are all simply extra tools available to the filmmaker.
 The question is not which format is best, but rather, which format is best for you or your project?
 The answer of course, is always based on a balance between aesthetic and budgetary considerations.

 I read an interesting article on line called The Mega Pixel Myth, by Ken Rockwell.
 It might be of interst when talking about resolution, hopefully I have summarised enough to make sense.
 If not then click on the link above for a more concise and eloquent explanation.

 The megapixel myth was started by camera makers who use the number of megapixels a camera has to fool you into thinking it has something to do with camera quality.
 They use it because even a tiny linear resolution increase results in a huge total pixel increase.
 Therefore camera makers can always brag about how much bigger and better this week's camera is, with even negligible improvements.

 This gimmick is used by sales people and manufacturers to make you feel as if your current camera is inadequate and needs to be replaced even if the new cameras each year are only slightly better.

 One needs at least a doubling of linear resolution or film size to make an obvious improvement.
-This is the same as quadrupling the megapixels - think of 2K versus 4K for comparison.
+This is the same as quadrupling the megapixels, think of 2K versus 4K for comparison.
 A simple doubling of megapixels, even if all else remained the same, is very subtle.
-The factors that truly matter, like color and sharpening algorithms, are far more relevant to how an image looks - the number of megapixels actually has very little to do with how the image looks.
+The factors that truly matter, like colour and sharpening algorithms, are far more relevant to how an image looks.
+The number of megapixels has very little to do with how the image looks.
 Even worse, plenty of lower MP cameras can make better images than poorer cameras with more MP.